jon-jacky/Piety/editors/demo.md

             edsel.recenter()
         restore_cursor_to_window()

-Here the text buffer is *ed.buffer*, a lists of lines (which are strings), and *ed.dot* is the index of *dot*, the current line in the buffer, so *ed.buffer[ed.dot]* is the current line.
+Here the text buffer is *ed.buffer*, a list of lines (which are strings), and *ed.dot* is the index of *dot*, the current line in the buffer, so *ed.buffer[ed.dot]* is the current line.
 Here *ed.point* is the index of the character under the cursor in the current line.

-The line we are looking for here has the comment *insert suffix line ...*.
+The line we are looking for here has the iline comment *# insert suffix line ...*.
 We want to  change it to something like:

         ed.buffer[ed.dot+1:ed.dot+1] = [ <extra spaces> + suffix ]

-where *<extra spaces>* is a string of space characters of the proper length to make the new line up with the current line.
-So we need to count the spaces at the beginning of the current line, *ed.buffer[ed.dot]*:
+where *extra spaces* is a string of space characters of the proper length to make the new line up with the current line.
+So we need to count the spaces at the beginning of the current line, *ed.buffer[ed.dot]*.
+Add these two lines right before the *insert suffix ...* line

     nspaces = 0
     while ed.buffer[ed.dot][nspaces] == ' ': nspaces += 1

 When the *while* loop exits, *nspaces* is the number of leading spaces in the current line.

-We must add this code before that code that inserts the new  line.
-Then we can complete the edits at *insert suffix line*:
+Now change the *insert suffix ...* line to this:

         ed.buffer[ed.dot+1:ed.dot+1] = [ nspaces*' ' + suffix ] # indent by nspaces

 There is one more detail.
-We must put the cursor after the leading spaces:
+We must put the cursor after the leading spaces.
+Change the next line from this:

+        ed.point = 0  # start of new suffix line

+to this:

-    ed.point = nspaces
+        ed.point = nspaces  # indent cursor

 Here is the revised function.
-We have added some comments, too:
+We have added to the initial comment block, too:

     def open_line(keycode):
         """
         Split line at point, replace line in buffer at dot with its prefix, append suffix after line at dot.
         Preserve indentation: add as many spaces as needed before suffix line to match indentation of prefix line.
         """
         suffix = ed.buffer[ed.dot][ed.point:] # including final \n
         # Keep prefix on dot.
 Calls el.kill_line, thanks to key.C_k, not keycode
         ed.buffer[ed.dot], ed.point = el.runcmd(key.C_k, ed.buffer[ed.dot],
                                                  ed.point, start_col)
         # Auto-indent suffix line to same indentation as prefix line.
         nspaces = 0
         while ed.buffer[ed.dot][nspaces] == ' ': nspaces += 1 # count leading spaces
             ed.buffer[ed.dot+1:ed.dot+1] = [ nspaces*' ' + suffix ] # indent by nspaces
-    ed.point = nspaces # put cursor at first char after leading spaces, 0-indexed
+        ed.point = nspaces # indent cursor
         ed.dot += 1
         if edsel.in_window(ed.dot):
             edsel.update_below(ed.dot)
         else:
             edsel.recenter()
         restore_cursor_to_window()

 ### Reload the code ###

 Now you are ready to save the edited *pmacs* module in the file system, and reload it into the Python session.

-Type the key sequence: *C-x C-r*.
+Type the key sequence to command *pmacs* to write out the buffer and reload its file into the Python session : *C-x C-r*.
 Hold the CTRL key down while you type the *x* key, then continue to hold the CTRL key down while you type the *r* key.

 These messages appear in the the scrolling REPL region at the bottom of the
 window:

-    Wrote pmacs.py, 276 lines
+    Wrote pmacs.py, 273 lines
     Reload module pmacs

 Now the revised *open_line* function including the autoindent feature is